webcompat/webcompat.com/CONTRIBUTING.md

 #### Configuring The Server

 To test issue submission, you need to create a fake repo on github.
-Let's assume your username is `tamalaSpaceCat`.
-Create a new repository called `spacepunk` (or the name of your choice).
+Let's assume your username is `miketaylr`.
+Create a new repository called `nobody-look-at-this` (or the name of your choice).

 ``` bash